saviola777/haxball-headless-manager/README.md

     `room.pluginSpec`)
 * `hasPlugin(pluginName)`: Returns whether a plugin with the given name is loaded and enabled
+* `getHandlerNames()`: Returns the handler names of this plugin
+* `getPropertyNames()`: Returns the property names of this plugin
 * `isEnabled()`: Returns whether this plugin is enabled
-* `getHandlerNames()`: Returns a list of all known handler names (of enabled plugins)
 * `isStarted()`: Returns whether the room is up and running
-* `triggerEvent(event, ...args)`: Allows triggering events globally, use the handler name without the `on`.
+* `triggerEvent(event, ...args)`: Allows triggering events globally, use the handler name without the `on` for the event.
 Calling event handlers on the room instance instead will only trigger the event handlers of your plugin

+## HHM plugin manager functions

+* `addRepository(url, prefix)`: Adds a new plugin repository.
+Useful if you want to make sure your plugin dependencies can be loaded
+* `getHandlerNames()`: Returns a list of all known handler names (of enabled plugins)
+* `getPluginLoader()`: Returns the plugin loader
+* `getRoomManager()`: Returns the trapped room manager

+## Custom events

+* `onLoad`: Triggered once for each plugin after all of its dependencies have been loaded

 ## The plugin specification